qri-io/qri_install/README.md

 This builds a dmg installer including the app, signs it with developer credentials, and pushes it to github as a draft release.

 Be aware that the process will need access to your keychain, you may need to input your password for each time you have to sign a different part of the application.

-## Webapp

-The webapp has two varieties.
-The "standard fallback webapp" and the "publically accessible app.qri.io".

-### Standard fallback webapp

-`qri_build webapp --frontend ${GOPATH}/src/github.com/qri-io/frontend`

-This complies the webapp as a js blob.
-The command prints the api-url, usually something like http://localhost:2503

-*To push this build to IPFS*

-`qri_build webapp --frontend ${GOPATH}/src/github.com/qri-io/frontend --ipfs`

-__How the fallback app works__

-When a user runs `qri connect`, the application looks for a new version of the fallback app on ipfs.
-It does this by resolving the address "/ipns/webapp" (by default) to get an ipfs hash, then downloads the js blob at that hash.
-Note that, even though this address looks like it is using ipns, we do a normal dns lookup.

-The address to resolve is in the config.yaml as `webapp.entrypointupdateaddress` and the resolved ipfs hash is saved as 'webapp.entrypointhash`.

-If the fallback app is not working, make sure the config.yaml has `webapp.enabled` set to true.

-### publicly accessible app.qri.io

-`qri_build webapp --frontend ~/frontend --ipfs --read-only --api-url https://api.qri.io`

-The webapp at app.qri.io runs with `--read-only` enabled, so that it only serves datasets, not creates them.
-The build flag `--api-url` sets the url used for api requests.
-It sets the env var `QRI_FRONTEND_BUILD_API_URL` for qri_build.

-### building a non-minified webapp

-Meant only for debugging purposes

-Building is slow due to minification -> comment out MinifyPlugin

-TODO(dlong): Elaborate on this documentation

 ## Qri backend command-line